9.20 PAVEMENT JOINTS

 9.21 JOINT SAWING

 For transverse joints on a conventional pavement slab, the saw cut should be stopped before the blade reaches the edge of the slab.
 The joint opening at the surface of the pavement should come within an inch of the edge of the pavement.
 By stopping shy of the edge, there is less chance of the saw “blowing out” a spall on the edge of the slab.
+This is particularly important when using early entry saws as the blade on an early entry saw rotates upward at the cutting face, increasing the risk of a blown out edge.
 This also prevents the joint sealant from running down the face of the pavement.

 9.22 CLEANING JOINTS